-(to be completed by the Field Instructor) or) Behaviors Unsatisfactory Needs Improvement Satisfactory Advanced Outstanding 11.
+Needs Provement atisfactory Advanced Advanced or) Behaviors Unsatisfactory Satisfactory Advanced Outstanding 11.
 Use practice experience and theory to inform scientific inquiry and research.
 12. Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings.
 13. Use and translate research evidence to inform and improve practice, policy, and service delivery.